cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setWaveNumber
-   * @brief Set wave number that can be recognized
+   * @brief Set how many times you need to wave hands so the sensor can recognize it
    * @param number
    * @n     Number range 1-15
    * @return NONE